-Study abroad is an opportunity available to Pomona students, subject to a selection process.
-It is the responsibility of the applicant to present a persuasive case, and to observe all deadlines.
+Participation in an international or domestic program is an opportunity available to Pomona College students, subject to a selection process.
+It is the responsibility of the applicant to present a persuasive case and to observe all deadlines.

-The Study Abroad Committee (SAC) evaluates applications for all study abroad programs and selects students for study abroad.
-The Committee is composed of four faculty members (one of whom will be the Associate Dean of the College with responsibility for international initiatives), the Director of Study Abroad, the Dean of Students or an Associate Dean of Students, the Director of Oldenborg Center, the Registrar, and two students who have participated in Pomona’s study abroad program appointed by the Senate of the Associated Students of Pomona College (ASPC).
-The four faculty members represent the three academic divisions of the College (Humanities, Social Sciences, and Sciences) and foreign languages and literature.
-Selection for study abroad is based on a written application.
+The International and Domestic Programs Committee (IDPC) evaluates applications for all programs and selects students for participation.
+The Committee is composed of four faculty members, the Director of International and Domestic Programs, the Dean of Students or an Associate Dean of Students, the Staff Director of Oldenborg Center, the Registrar, the Associate Dean of the College with responsibility for international initiatives, and two students who have participated in Pomona’s international or domestic programs appointed by the Senate of the Associated Students of Pomona College (ASPC).
+The four faculty members represent the three academic divisions of the College (Humanities, Social Sciences, and Sciences) and languages and literatures.
+Selection for off-campus programs is based on a written application.
 Some programs may be more competitive than others.
-The SAC's review of each application is confidential.
+The IDPC's review of each application is confidential.

 Appeals will be considered only in the case of 1) demonstrated administrative error, or 2) an extraordinary change in circumstances, normally beyond the student's control.
 An appeal is not an opportunity to restate the proposal; the original application is the time to present the strongest case.
-If a student believes there are grounds for an appeal, he/she must make an appointment with the Director of Study Abroad within one week of the date of the notification letter.
+If a student believes there are grounds for an appeal, he/she must make an appointment with the Director of International and Domestic Programs within one week of the date of the notification letter.
 The committee's decision is final.

-Selection for study abroad is a two-step process.
-Applicants are reviewed by the SAC and, if approved, are referred to the respective study abroad programs.
-Each program abroad has its own selection criteria, which may differ from the criteria used by Pomona.
+Selection for off-campus programs is a two-step process.
+Applicants are reviewed by the IDPC and, if approved, are referred to the respective programs.
+Each program has its own selection criteria, which may differ from the criteria used by Pomona.
 The number of applications program sponsors receive from other institutions may also affect the selection process, and a competitive situation can occur in programs with a limited number of available spaces.
 In direct enrollment programs at foreign universities, students usually have to be accepted by a division of the university (often referred to as a Faculty or School) as well as the international office of the university.
-Because some programs have early application deadlines, notification from the program sponsor may occur prior to the final decision of the SAC.
-Students must have approval from both the SAC and the program sponsor.
+Because some programs have early application deadlines, notification from the program sponsor may occur prior to the final decision of the IDPC.
+Students must have approval from both the IDPC and the program sponsor.

-Selection for Pomona Programs (Cambridge; Cape Town: Globalization, the Environment and Society; Caracol Archaeological Project; Edinburgh; Tokyo) may also include review by a selection committee appointed by the SAC, particularly in years where there are more applicants than available places.
-The ad hoc selection committees include the program’s faculty liaison(s), a member of the SAC, and 1-2 other faculty members.
-The selection committee reviews applications and makes a recommendation to the SAC on selected students.
-The SAC makes the final decision.
+Selection for Pomona Programs (Cambridge; Cape Town: Globalization, the Environment and Society; Caracol Archaeological Project; Edinburgh; Tokyo) may also include review by a selection committee appointed by the IDPC, particularly in years where there are more applicants than available places.
+The ad hoc selection committees include the program’s faculty liaison(s), a member of the IDPC, and 1-2 other faculty members.
+The selection committee reviews applications and makes a recommendation to the IDPC on selected students.
+The IDPC makes the final decision.

 Applicants must demonstrate the following seven qualifications:

 Evidence of academic competence and preparation in the proposed area of study is required.
 Students must complete all prerequisite courses before participating in the program.
-Preference is given to students who have completed background courses for the location in which they intend to study.
-Strong language preparation is especially important for foreign language programs, and preference will be given to students who will have taken an appropriate foreign language course in the semester preceding their anticipated study abroad.
-Students should note that many programs in foreign language environments require the completion of at least one college-level course at the designated level.
+For international programs, preference is given to students who have completed background courses for the location in which they intend to study.
+Strong language preparation is especially important for non-English language programs, and preference will be given to students who will have taken an appropriate language course in the semester preceding their anticipated study abroad.
+Students should note that many programs in non-English language environments require the completion of at least one college-level course at the designated level.
 Students may not fulfill this requirement through AP or SAT-II scores.

 Academic Appropriateness of Program